SagerNet/SagerNet/README.md

 * The Chinese apps scanner will only scan system apps if "Show system apps" is checked
 * ~~V2Ray browser forwarding is not yet available, only for developers to debug~~ Fixed

-## XRAY

-SagerNet is a V2Ray client, not an Xray client.
-For that, please use the official X-flutter client.

 ## OPEN SOURCE LICENSES

 <ul>